 For any of you who have the mindset of “if I just put it off long enough, it’ll eventually clean itself up,” it doesn’t work like that.

 I used to try to “convince” myself of this.
 That if I pushed it off long enough, eventually the mess and chaos would figure itself out and I wouldn’t have to deal with it.
 I was wrong on SO many levels.

 (THIS POST MAY CONTAIN AFFILIATE LINKS FOR YOUR CONVENIENCE.
 YOU CAN READ OUR DISCLOSURE POLICY HERE.)

 Before you start organizing your house

-It’s really simple – you could spend all the time in the world researching and learning how to get organized in your home and life, but if you aren’t ready or willing to make a change, it ain’t gonna happen.
+It’s really quite simple – you could spend all the time in the world researching and learning how to get organized at home, but if you aren’t ready or willing to actually MAKE a change, nothing will happen.

 What makes an organized house?

 If you’ve ever wondered “what makes an organized home, anyway?” the answer is really simple –